-The maximum value for workers is 2 less than the total number of available cores.
-This is because one core is reserved for the host, and one for the dataplane itself.
+The maximum value for workers is 1 less than the total number of available cores.

 Warning: This option is incompatible with interface RX queue core pinning.
 To utilize interface RX queue core pinning, define a list of cores using either corelist-workers or coremask-workers instead.